Sora-mmh/Unsupervised-Anomlay-Detection/simple-net.md

 ### Discriminator

+The Discriminator functions as a normality scorer, directly estimating normality at each location (h, w).
+During training, both normal features and generated negative samples are fed to the Discriminator.
+It produces positive outputs for normal features and negative outputs for anomalous features.
+A simple 2-layer multi-layer perceptron (MLP) structure is used for this task.

-Here's an overview of training one epoch of the entire chain:
+Here's an overview of the entire chain:

 <img src="figures/simple-net/algo.png" alt="drawing" width="400"/>